 Yet, until the COVID crisis happened, these kinds of accommodations have often been resisted by employers.

 Despite the challenges, participants were also encouraged by recent policy developments.
 Sherri Torjman, a senior policy analyst at the Maytree Foundation, shared a primer on design questions that need to be asked about the planned Canadian Disability Benefit, one of the components of the Disability Inclusion Action Plan.
-The government’s signal that it would be modelled after the Guaranteed Income Supplement for seniors gives her hope, she said.
+The government’s signal that it would be modelled after the Guaranteed Income Supplement for seniors gives her hope.

 I’m feeling somewhat optimistic.
 I think this is a really important start and I'm hoping if we can look at the Guaranteed Income Supplement as our model, I'm hoping that we'll really be able to reduce poverty among Canadians with disabilities over the longer term, said Torjman.
 Others found positives in the creation of the COVID-19 Disability Advisory Committee to help guide the federal government’s response to the pandemic, and in the dialogue between some provincial governments and disability communities during the pandemic.

-Rae applauded the conference for recognizing that a policy on the employment of persons with disabilities would be needed, as part of the commitments Canada made in ratifying the UN Convention on the Rights of Persons with Disabilities.
+Rae applauded conference participants for recognizing that a policy on the employment of persons with disabilities would be needed, as part of the commitments Canada made in ratifying the UN Convention on the Rights of Persons with Disabilities.

-Your strategy, which you created in a broad community process, should influence the government's work on its own strategy, said Rae in his keynote address.
+Your strategy, which you created in a broad community process, should influence the government's work on its own strategy, said Rae in his address.
 He also endorsed the DWC steering committee’s decision to build a consensus-based strategy rather than one based on mandatory requirements.

 I think you need both.
 I think mandatory requirements have their place, but you also need to get people on board.
 You need to make sure they're committed to it and understand why it's important.